avanzosc/mrp-addons/mrp_manual_sale_order_package_partner/README.rst

-Automatically assign the `manual_partner_id` of the Manufacturing Order to a package when a move line belonging to a move from a Manufacturing Order is marked as done, if the package does not already have a partner.
+Automatically assign the `manual_partner_id` of the Manufacturing Order to a package when a move line belonging to a move from a Manufacturing Order is created, if the package does not already have a partner.

 Bug Tracker